muratk5n/thirdwave/en/README.md

 Abortion is the other hot-button issue Dems helped become this entangled mess..
 Now it's incredible hard to be in Dem leadership and to be anti-choice.
-NP is guinea and Catholic, but can't be pro-life and still hold that seat.
+NP is Catholic, but can't be pro-life and still hold that seat.
 Not anymore.

 ---